 Network Communication in a round of Consensus.
 Source: Whitepaper

-The Harmony consensus protocol uses the latest design principles such as sharding and pipelining.
+The Harmony consensus protocol, which they call Effective Proof of Stake, uses the latest design principles such as sharding and pipelining.
 This allows the network to process numerous different transactions in parallel.
 This means that there is no single bottleneck to the confirmations for all of the transactions.

 Essentially, with the Harmony approach, connection latency is greatly reduced and the transaction throughput can scale as the network grows.

 Harmony is implementing networking techniques that can improve the speed of message propagation and achieve consensus faster.
 As stated in their whitepaper, Harmony uses RaptorQ fountain code which allows the network to propagate blocks quickly or within shards.
 Not only does Harmony shard its network nodes, it also shards blockchain states, which allows for linear scaling in all three aspects of storage, transactions, and machines.

 They also adopt Kademlia routing which is able to achieve these cross-shard transactions which can scale logarithmically with the number of shards in the network.
 This entire implementation allows Harmony to run a highly concurrent protocol.

 The infrastructure has also been decentralized to avoid single shard attacks.
 Eventually the network is built to contain shards of 1,000 nodes in order to provide cryptographic randomness and to re-shard regularly, however currently Harmony is using four shards of 250 nodes each.